-PCA and TPI entered into a facility use agreement which provides for PCA's use of a designated portion of TPI's headquarters located in Lake Forest, Illinois for a period of up to four years following the closing of the transactions.
-Under the facility use agreement, PCA is required to pay TPI rent plus additional charges for the provision of building and business services.
+PCA and Pactiv entered into a facility use agreement which provides for PCA's use of a designated portion of Pactiv's headquarters located in Lake Forest, Illinois for a period of up to four years following the closing of the transactions.
+Under the facility use agreement, PCA is required to pay Pactiv rent plus additional charges for the provision of building and business services.
 The rent is calculated based on PCA's proportionate square footage usage of the property.

-PCA also entered into a transition services agreement with TPI which provides for the performance of transitional services by TPT and its affiliates to PCA that PCA currently requires to operate the containerboard and corrugated packaging products business.
-TPI charges PCA an amount substantially equal to its actual cost of providing the services, which cost includes TPI's overhead expenses, but does not include Tenneco's overhead expenses.
-The exact charge to PCA is the lesser of (1) TPI's actual cost and (2) 105% of the cost as forecasted by TPI with respect to providing services within the following categories: payroll, general accounting, tax support, treasury/ cash management, insurance/risk management, procurement and, human resources and telecommunication and information services.
-The initial term of the transition services agreement is for one year, but may be extended by PCA for additional one year terms for a cost increase of 15% per year.
-PCA may terminate any of the provided services on 90 days notice to TPI.
-In addition, TPI agreed in the transition services agreement to reimburse PCA for up to \$10.0 million in expenditures incurred by PCA relating to system enhancement and Year 2000 compliance.
-PCA agreed to provide administrative and transitional services to TPI's former folding carton business under the terms of the transition services agreement.
+PCA also entered into a transition services agreement with Pactiv which provides for the performance of transitional services by Pactiv and its affiliates to PCA that PCA currently requires to operate the containerboard and corrugated packaging products business.
+Pactiv charges PCA an amount substantially equal to its actual cost of providing the services, which cost includes Pactiv's overhead expenses, but does not include Tenneco's overhead expenses.
+The exact charge to PCA is the lesser of (1) Pactiv's actual cost and (2) 105% of the cost as forecasted by Pactiv with respect to providing services within the following categories: payroll, general accounting, tax support, treasury/cash management, insurance/risk management, procurement and, human resources and telecommunication and information services.
+The initial term of the transition services agreement is for one year, but may be extended by PCA for an additional six month term for a cost increase of 15% per year.
+PCA has exercised this extension for some of the services covered by this agreement.
+PCA may terminate any of the provided services on 90 days notice to Pactiv.
+In addition, Pactiv agreed in the transition services agreement to reimburse PCA for up to \$5.4 million in expenditures incurred by PCA relating to system enhancement and Year 2000 compliance for which \$5.4 million was paid by Pactiv in 1999.
+PCA agreed to provide administrative and transitional services to Pactiv's former folding carton business under the terms of the transition services agreement through 1999.

-PCA, Tenneco and TPI entered into a human resources agreement under which TPI transferred the employment of all of its active employees engaged in the containerboard and corrugated packaging products business to PCA as of the closing at the same rate of pay.
-Under the human resources agreement, the employees are entitled to continue their participation in TPI and Tenneco welfare and pension plans for a period of up to five years following the closing of the transactions depending on the plan.
+PCA, Tenneco and Pactiv entered into a human resources agreement under which Pactiv transferred the employment of all of its active employees engaged in the containerboard and corrugated packaging products business to PCA as of the closing at the same rate of pay.
+Under the human resources agreement, the employees are entitled to continue their participation in Pactiv and Tenneco welfare and pension plans for a period of up to five years following the closing of the transactions depending on the plan.
 PCA has agreed to reimburse Tenneco for associated costs.
 In addition, PCA has agreed to pay Tenneco an annualized fee of at least \$5.2 million for continued participation.
 PCA assumed all of the existing collective bargaining agreements with respect to containerboard business employees as of the closing.
 PCA intends to adopt compensation and benefit plans with respect to its employees as contemplated under the terms of the transactions.